Class Containment in Puppet

 We've written manifests to manage all this, but it's critical in our infrastructure that the database be operational before the web server is brought online, so that the web application can actually function.

-To that end, we've written the following puppet code:
+To that end, we've written the following Puppet code:

 In the above example, we've not successfully ordered the MySQL and Apache classes, even though we've ordered the classes that include them.

-Class Containment in Puppet Enterprise 3.2.0 (Puppet 3.4.0) and later
+Class Containment in Puppet Enterprise

 function.